jonathanstallings/data-structures/README.md

 The Binary Heap data class is a binary tree data structure built implemented on a built-in Python list.
 The binary heap default to a minheap sort, meaning that the smallest values will be sorted to the top of the heap.
-Alternatively, the binary heap can be instantiated as a maxheap so that the greates values will be sorted to the top.
+Alternatively, the binary heap can be instantiated as a maxheap so that the greatest values will be sorted to the top.

 Available methods include:
 * pop()